 Saturday/Sunday 6th and 7th June

 A wildflower display on Saturday and Sunday in Corhampton Church with music and readings at 11.00 and 14.00 on Saturday only.
 A display of roses and herbs from 10.00 to 17.00 on both days in St Andrews Church

 Quiet Day 10.00-16.00 in Corhampton Church with use of Meonstoke Church facilities

 Saturday 27th June

-Celebratory Village Party, The Old Vicarage, Corhampton; drinks, dinner and dancing at 19.00
+Celebratory combined villages party, The Old Vicarage, Corhampton; drinks, dinner and dancing at 19.00.

 Saturday 4th July